sutty74/Homeassistant-Hikvision-POS/README.md

 Compatible Hikvision DVR/ NVR

 Not all Hikvison recorders have the POS function so please check compatibility.
-I have seen POS on most NVR's such as the "I" series NVR and some DVR such as the DS-7316HUHI-K4 on which this has been tested on.
+I have seen POS on most NVR's such as the "I" series NVR and some DVR such as the DS-7316HUHI-K4 on which this has been tested.
 You Must have administrator access to the recorder to program the POS function

 **IVMS-4200**